sausheong/polyglot/README.md

 Polyglot has a very simple and basic architecture.
 It consists of 3 main components:

 1. **Acceptor** - the acceptor is a HTTP interface that takes in a HTTP request and provides a HTTP response.
 The acceptor takes in a HTTP request converts it into messages and sends it to the Polyglot Broker.
 Then depending on what is asked, it will return the appropriate HTTP response.
 The default implementation of the acceptor is in Go.
 To extend an existing web application, you can also optionally implement the acceptor as a controller in that web application.
-2. **Broker** - the broker is an imtermediary that receives the messages that represent the HTTP request and forwards it to the corresponding responder.
+2. **Broker** - the broker is an intermediary that receives the messages that represent the HTTP request and forwards it to the corresponding responder.
 3. **Responder** - responders are standalone processes written in any language that receives messages from the broker and responds to it accordingly.
 In most web frameworks this is usually called the controller.
 However unlike most web framework controllers, the responders are actual independent processes that can potentially sit in any connected remote server.
 Responders contain the "business logic" of your code.

 ![Architecture](doc_images/architecture.jpg "Polyglot architecture")